sanjayaravinth721/sanjayaravinth721/README.md

 - 🌱 I’m currently learning Artificial intelligence.
 - 👯 I’m looking to collaborate on Back end developer.
 - 💬 Ask me about any technical stuffs.
-- 📫 How to reach me: LinkedIn - https://www.linkedin.com/in/sanjay-aravinth-2666411b5
+- 📫 You can reach me in LinkedIn - https://www.linkedin.com/in/sanjay-aravinth-2666411b5
 - 😄 Pronouns: He/His.